ICL-COAST/thalassa/README.md

 THALASSA is a command-line tool, and has been developed and tested on MacOS and Ubuntu Linux platforms, using the ``gfortran`` compiler.
 Attention has been paid to avoid using advanced Fortran constructs: while they greatly improve the capabilities of the language, their portability has been found to be problematic.
 This might change in the future.

 The repository also includes some Python3 scripts to perform batch propagations.
 This feature is currently experimental, but it shouldn't be too difficult for a Python user to generalize the scripts to perform batch propagations on discrete grids of orbital elements.
-Interfaces for C/C++ (CTHALASSA) and Matlab (MTHALASSA) have been developed to avoid the file input/output bottleneck.
+Interfaces for C/C++ (CTHALASSA), Matlab (MTHALASSA), and Python (PyTHALASSA) have been developed to avoid the file input/output bottleneck.

 Details on the mathematical fundamentals of THALASSA are contained in [Amato et al., 2018](#Amato2018).